openwisp/openwisp-radius/docs/source/user/settings.rst

 **Default**: ``None``

-Changes the urlconf option of django urls to point the RADIUS API urls to another installed module, example, ``myapp.urls``.
-(Useful when you have a seperate API instance.)
+Changes the urlconf option of django urls to point the RADIUS API urls to another installed module, example, ``myapp.urls`` (useful when you have a seperate API instance.)

 ``OPENWISP_RADIUS_API_BASEURL``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~